-\$1.1bn project is postponed By Maureen Lee
+\$1.1bn project is postponed

-CHUNG Wah Shipbuilding and Engineering Co has postponed its \$1.1 billion joint venture project in Tung Kok Tau in Shenzhen because of uncertainties in the market.
+CHUNG Wah Shipbuilding and Engineering Cohas postponed its \$1.1 billion joint venture project in Tung Kok Tau in Shenzhan because of Shenzhen because of uncertainties in the marbe scaled down because of an expected decline in demand for industrial space in Shenzhen.
+The project includes the development of cargo handling facili-

-The firm has also held back plans to develop hotels in Hainan, Shun Te and Tai Pin due to the steep drop in the occupancy rate of one of its two existing hotels in the mainland.
+The firm has also held The firm has also neld back plans to develop hotels in Hainan, Shun Te and Tai Pin due to the steep drop in the occupancy rate of one of its two existing hotels in the mainland mainland.

-The company's managing director, Peter Wong, said its proposed industrial estate project could be scaled down because of an expected decline in demand for industrial space in Shenzhen.
-The project includes the development of cargo handling facilities.
+The company's managing director, Peter Wong, said its proposed industrial estate project could

-Mr Wong said plans would have to be altered and the size of the industrial estate reduced in light of the adverse effects of the recent unrest in China on Shenzhen's industrial market.
+Wong said plans would have to be altered and the size of the industrial estate reduced in light of the adverse effects the recent unrest in China on Shenzhen's industrial market.

 But the group intends to proceed eventually with the project, owned by Chung Wah (49 per cent) and Shenzhen Marine.

 "The two parties have not yet come to a mutual agreement on details of the development project.
-We have not been in touch with our Chinese partner since the turmoil occurred," Mr Wong said.
+We have not been in touch with our Chinese partner since the turmoil oc-curred," Mr Wong said.